evteevakb/online-cinema/services/api/README.md

 ### Step 4: Check test results

-The results of the functional tests will be shown in the logs of the `functional_tests` container.
+The results of the functional tests will be shown in the logs of the `api-functional-tests` container.